Last Updated on 16/06/2023 by secretmoona

 We visited during a very sunny and hot day, so the beach was packed with locals and Londoners.
-Even though it was busy, it didn’t feel too cramped as people were able to roam along the long seashores.
-Turn left, and you are in the quiet side of Whitstable West Beach.
-Turn right, and after a few minutes walk, you will be in the quiet beach area of Tankerton and again more beautiful colourful huts.
+Even though it was busy, it didn’t feel too cramped as people could roam along the long seashores.
+Turn left, and you are on the quiet side of Whitstable West Beach.
+Turn right, and after a few minutes walk, you will be in the quiet beach area of Tankerton and, again, more beautiful colourful huts.

-As well as just lounging around, they are plenty of activities you can do.
-If you are brave enough, you can take a swim (they were some courageous people as you can see in the picture below!).
-However, if the idea of entering the cold water is not your thing (it wasn’t mine for sure), you can just enjoy a drink in one of the many seafront pubs.
+As well as just lounging around, you can do plenty of activities.
+If you are brave enough, you can swim (they were some courageous people, as you can see in the picture below!).
+However, if entering the cold water is not your thing (it wasn’t mine), you can enjoy a drink in one of the many seafront pubs.

-Being a seaside town, you are bound to find great seafood but what makes Whitstable famous isn’t the usual fish and chips but oysters.
-The seafront along with the high street is filled with stands and restaurants selling the mollusc.
+Being a seaside town, you are bound to find great seafood, but what makes Whitstable famous isn’t the usual fish and chips but oysters.
+The seafront and the high street are filled with stands and restaurants selling the mollusc.

-They even have a festival celebrating oysters (Saturday 21st and Sunday 22nd July).
-Some of the places you should check out if you like or would like to try out are The Forge by the seafront, Wheeler’s Oyster Bar in the High Street and The Whitstable Oyster Company.
-All three serve oysters, but they all have their own character.
+They even have a festival celebrating oysters (Whitstable Oyster Festival – usually held in July).
+Some places you should check out if you like or want to try are The Forge by the seafront, Wheeler’s Oyster Bar on the High Street and The Whitstable Oyster Company.
+All three serve oysters, but they all have their character.

 The Whitstable Oyster Company is the second one you will encounter as you reach the seafront.
-It’s more formal than the rest so would be perfect for an evening meal with the view over the sea.
+It’s more formal than the rest so it would be perfect for an evening meal with a view over the sea.

 The Forge is located further down the seafront and is more like a stand.
-When we passed by, the queue was extremely long (sign of the right place!), so we didn’t stop and decided to come back after the rush hour has died down a bit.
+When we passed by, the queue was extremely long (a sign of the right place!), so we didn’t stop and decided to come back after the rush hour had died down.

 If the oyster bars are not for you, then the good old fish and chips are still on the menu.
 We stopped to get our fill at Ossie’s Fish Bar.
-The queue forming outside the shop, along with seeing people with the mouthwatering food was enough for us to go to and try.
-The shop didn’t look anything special from the outside nor the inside, but the fish was the best I have ever tasted.
+The queue forming outside the shop and seeing people with mouthwatering food was enough for us to go to and try.
+The shop looked nothing special from the outside or the inside, but the fish was the best I have ever tasted.

 We took our food to enjoy on the beach.
 Nothing was better than eating the crispy meal with a view over the sea, the occasional breeze to cool you down and the threats of the hungry seagulls (I am convinced they thought the food was to be shared with them)

-Fishing nets, crates ready for the morning catch, group of seagulls lingering the quay, fishermen’s huts and boats of all shapes and sizes form the picturesque scene of Whitstable harbour.
-The harbour is really typical of British seaside ports.
-It’s good to venture there for a stroll to check out the fishermen at work (since it’s a working harbour) or the little shops opened during Sundays Harbour Market.
+Fishing nets, crates ready for the morning catch, a group of seagulls lingering on the quay, fishermen’s huts and boats of all shapes and sizes form the picturesque scene of Whitstable Harbour.
+The harbour is typical of British seaside ports.
+It’s good to venture there for a stroll to check out the fishermen at work (since it’s a working harbour) or the little shops open during Sundays Harbour Market.
 Take the opportunity to visit some of the seafood stalls and restaurants, many of which offer freshly caught seafood.

 The dock has an industrial feel to it.
-However, there are restaurants with outside spaces so you can have a nice lunch while enjoying the pretty view.
-The shops in the market were interesting with crafts and food shops.
+However, there are restaurants with outside spaces to have a nice lunch while enjoying the pretty view.
+The shops in the market were interesting, with crafts and food shops.
 A stand even had vintage bikes available for rental!

-If shopping is something you like doing while exploring a new town or city, then you will be happy with the choices in Whitstable as well.
+If you like shopping while exploring a new town or city, then you will be happy with the choices in Whitstable as well.
 We were more interested in reaching the seafront.
 However, we noticed a few good shops on the way.
 Whitstable is home to lots of antique shops and independent retailers.

 Frank, for example, is one of the most visited shops.
 It’s a loveable mashup of a shop and gallery, filled with things like cards and handmade pieces like mugs etc…

-We discovered Whitstable Castle by chance really and what an excellent little find it was!
-The castle previously known as the Tankerton Towers used to be the place of residence of a notable family.
+We discovered Whitstable Castle by chance, and what an excellent little find it was!
+The castle, previously known as the Tankerton Towers, used to be the place of residence of a notable family.
 Now it’s a venue used for weddings and other special events.
-The impressive gardens that the public are free to use make the castle worth a visit.
+The impressive gardens that the public is free to use make the castle worth a visit.